A Good Week Spent With Good Friends.

 Me: “You’re crazy.
 F___ it, I’ll go somewhere else.”

-Maybe it’s just my accent, maybe it’s the heightened paranoia surrounding the Pope’s visit, or maybe she is just bat-shit crazy, but I don’t think Isis guys just walk into hard-to-find computer repair stores and say “This is Isis.”
-Anyway, I found another centre and they’re going to check out my laptop.
+Maybe it’s just my accent, maybe it’s the heightened paranoia surrounding the Pope’s visit, or maybe she is just bat-shit crazy, but I don’t think Isis guys just walk into hard-to-find computer repair stores and politely introduce themselves by saying, “This is Isis.”
+It doesn’t matter, I found another centre and they’re going to check out my laptop.